 Does this pattern or something similar sound familiar?
 Are you aware that eating patterns like this are habit forming to the extent that your attempts to control your eating urges don’t work?

-If so, you may be suffering with food addiction, a recognized condition where you struggle daily to control your behavior around the amount of food you eat, how many times a day you eat, where your next meal might come from, or you fear that your body may actually run out of food resulting in the common practice of binge eating.
+If so, you may be suffering with food addiction, a recognised condition where you struggle daily to control your behaviour around the amount of food you eat, how many times a day you eat, where your next meal might come from, or you fear that your body may actually run out of food resulting in the common practice of binge eating.

 I raise the question; is it particular food or beverages that you find yourself reaching for?
 Or are you more likely to need the comfort of knowing that food is available when you think you need it?

 There are two different behaviours here.
 The first is an addiction to certain type of foods which are usually sugar, carbohydrate flour-based products in multiple forms; and the second behaviour is an addiction to eating with the fear of missing out or a fear of not having enough to eat.
 Your brain thinks food may run out so it’s important to eat as much as you can at that moment.

 For food addicts, boredom doesn’t come into the equation as a root cause.
 Moreover, emotions, stress levels, negative self-esteem, chemical brain imbalances or food chemical cravings, may in time create a path to having an addiction to certain foods or the need to eat.
 So, what you eat and how often you eat ends up messing with your head by constantly bouncing between the pleasure and pain of your next snack or meal.